 If you’re experiencing pain in your shoulder or weakness in your upper arm, you may have a common injury known as a rotator cuff tear.
 This issue may make daily activities such as getting dressed or reaching for an item on a shelf more difficult because the injury is often accompanied by pain.

 Tears to your rotator cuff can happen suddenly due to an injury or develop slowly over time.
-Two different types of rotator cuff tears can occur — complete and partial.
+Two different types of rotator cuff tears can occur — complete and partial (also known as incomplete).
 In this post, we will discuss the difference between the two kinds of rotator cuff injuries.

 Your shoulder joint is called a ball-and-socket because the head or ball portion of the humerus fits into the socket located in the shoulder blade.
 The rotator cuff is made of four tendons that hold your arm in place, securing it to your shoulder.